yay135/gene_connectivity/readme.md

 ### 3.1 System requirements
 Due to the immense connections and edges in a gene map (graph), the requirements to train a GCN or PNA to map 20000 genes are high.
 You must have at least 100GB free disk space, at least 64GB usable RAM size, and a 4-core CPU with AVX support.
 A CUDA 11.6 compatible NVIDIA GPU with 48 GB or more VRAM.
+(If you are not able to meet the hardware requirements consider configure a cpu-only environment using the 3.4.2 instructions bellow)
 Ubuntu 16.04+

 ### 3.2 Install the Required Software